noolsjs/nools/readme.md

 })
 ```

-The **match** method returns a promise that is invoked once there are no more rules to activate.
+The **match** method also returns a promise that is resolved once there are no more rules to activate.

-Example of the promise api
 ```javascript
 session.match().then(
   function(){